spraakbanken/swell-project/Anonymization_guidelines.md

 ## For < sensitive > we need to evaluate if subgroups are needed:
 religion, ethnicity, sexual orientation, political views, physical and mental disabilities

-## Information about languages spoken by the writer is not pseudonymized
-Although information about languages spoken by the writer may help identifying the writer, such information is not pseudonymized, since this information is nevertheless included in the metadata which will be available for the corpus users.

 ## To be included:
 Examples